solana-labs/solana/book/src/cluster/ledger-replication.md

 ### Archiver behavior

-1. Since a archiver is somewhat of a light client and not downloading all the
+1. Since an archiver is somewhat of a light client and not downloading all the

    ledger data, they have to rely on other validators and archivers for information.